simontaen/Passions/Notes.md

 * Artist fetch could fail and the iTunes Id would be empty then.

 ## General Functionality
+* don't allow dismissing the faving screen while faving is in process
+* Playcount is taken from the representative Item, you need to calculate it manually.

+### Spotify Integration
 * Fall back to Spotify if Music App does not seem to be used.
-* don't allow dismissing the faving screen while faving is in process
 * Add Spotify as a Source (lot's of people don't use Music anymore)
-* Playcount is taken from the representative Item, you need to calculate it manually.

 ## PageViewController Container
 * Try a TabBarController with a hidden tabBar replaced by a pageControl